 Hepatitis C and sex

-Hepatitis C is rarely passed on during sex between a man and a woman.
+Hepatitis C is rarely passed on during vaginal/frontal sex.
 There’s also no significant spread of hepatitis C among HIV negative gay men.
-But the infection has spread sexually among gay men with HIV and is much more common among them.
+But the infection has spread sexually among gay and bisexual men and other men who have sex with men living with HIV and is much more common among them.

 Gay men, chemsex and hep C

-Group sex and chemsex parties provide the perfect storm for hepatitis C transmission.
+Group sex and chemsex parties can be places where hepatitis C is easily passed on.

 The virus spreads through anal sex and fisting when condoms and gloves are not used.
 It’s also passed on during group sex, on objects such as sex toys, fingers, enema equipment, condoms, latex gloves or in contaminated lubricant.